laurahoffmeyer/ReactTipCalculator/README.md

-# ReactTipCalculator
+# Hello!

-Check out this cool Tip Calculator I built using react!
+Welcome to my project.
+I hope you like it! :)